CtrlAltLeo/project-bucket-half-full/Docs/USD.md

     }
 This file is then uploaded into usdview and gives us access to observing our sphere in a 3D environment.
 We are able to easily move, zoom, and rotate our camera to see our objects from any angle.

-The usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).
+To begin working with and viewing USD files, usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).

+### Aside: STL -> USD using Blender